Merge Endpoints

 Initial Position Sketch

-As the sketch above shows, the refactoring targets two endpoints and their operations.
+The sketch in Figure 1 shows that the refactoring targets two endpoints and their operations.

 Design Smells

-The I in POINT stands for Isolation.
-API operations should be free of unexpected side effects; they should not interfere with calls to other operations in the same or other APIs.
-See the blog post “APIs should get to the POINT” for further explanations.
+- According to the I in the POINT principles, which stands for Isolation, API operations should be free of unexpected side effects; they should not interfere with calls to other operations in the same or other APIs.
+The blog post “APIs should get to the POINT” explains the isolation principle (and the other four POINTs) in depth.

-Cloud-Native Applications (CNAs) should have an adequate size and be modular.
-If two APIs depend on each other, this might not be the case.
-See the blog post “What is a Cloud-Native Application Anyway?
-10 SUPER-IDEAL Application Properties and 7 Cloud-Native Traits” for a summary of this and other CNA traits.
+- Cloud-Native Applications (CNAs) should be modular with each deployment unit having an adequate size.
+If two API endpoints are coupled and their operations depend on each other, this rule might be violated.
+The blog post “What is a Cloud-Native Application Anyway?
+10 SUPER-IDEAL Application Properties and 7 Cloud-Native Traits” provides a summary of modularization and other CNA traits.

 Instructions

-5. Update both API Descriptions (source and target) as well as the related Service Level Agreements.
+- Update both API Descriptions (source and target) as well as the related Service Level Agreements.
+The API description of the target solution must reflect the new design; the one of the source should report the change and, if implemented, the redirect.

-6. Also update all API directories (registries, repositories) and/or portals (gateways, cluster managers, service meshes) that refer to source and target endpoints directly/statically.
+- Also update all API directories (i.e., service registries and repositories) and/or portals (i.e., gateways, cluster managers, service meshes) that refer to source and target endpoints.

 Target Solution Sketch (Evolution Outline)

 The complete MDSL source and target sketch is here.
-Its OpenAPI version can be found here.
+Its OpenAPI Specification (OAS) version can be found here.

 Example(s)